Sowing and planting quick root crops

 - It’s time to chit potatoes ready for planting.
 If you live in a frost-free area and you’ve already chitted your potatoes, you could plant early season varieties now.
 We’re going to leave it for a month because of the possibility of heavy rain which could cause the seed potatoes to rot in the soil.
 In cooler climates you could still experience frost which will destroy the young growth, so it’s better for you to wait another few weeks too.

-- Chitting potatoes and kumara involves soaking them for 30 minutes in a bath of water to which we’ve added liquid seaweed at the ratio of 1 part to 100 parts of water.
+- Chitting potatoes involves soaking them for up to 30 minutes in a bath of water to which we’ve added liquid seaweed at the ratio of 1 part to 100 parts of water.
 Then we set them out in egg cartons and leave them somewhere inside out of the sun and they’ll grow chits.
 For the next 3 weeks we’ll repeat the soaking in seaweed solution once a week.
 That strengthens the seed potatoes and makes for a healthy, productive crop.
-The seed potatoes will be ready to plant when there’s a good size green shoot on them.
+The seed potatoes will be ready to plant when there’s a good size shoot on them.

 - We prepare early variety Cliff’s Kidney – a waxy potato that’ll be ready for Christmas and the longer-lasting starchy Agria potatoes.